benfrankel/bevy_jam_simulator/README.md

-# Bevy Jam 4 Simulator
+# Bevy Jam Simulator

-This is our submission to Bevy Jam 4.
-The game can be played on web [at this itch.io link](https://pyrious.itch.io/bevy-jam-4-simulator).
+This is our submission to Bevy Jam #4.
+The game can be played [on web here](https://pyrious.itch.io/bevy-jam-simulator).

 Type, click, and put on your programming socks as a Bevy Jam #4 participant in this gamedev simulating incremental game!
 Spawn entities to unlock better upgrades, and spend lines of code to install them.

-You can listen to the soundtrack [at this YouTube link](https://youtu.be/0JXQqLwuy6E).
+You can listen to [the soundtrack here](https://youtu.be/0JXQqLwuy6E).

 ## Controls